 Banisteriopsis caapi is a plant famous for its use in ayahuasca.
-However, Banisteriopsis caapi is a powerful plant on its own.
-Read on to learn about how Banisteriopsis caapi may protect against Parkinson’s disease, treat depression, and protect the brain.
+However, it may have other uses on its own.
+Read on to learn about how Banisteriopsis caapi may protect against Parkinson’s disease, improve depression, and protect the brain.

 Instead, shamans consume the cambium, or the elbow of the plant, 1 to 6 hours before smoking another psychoactive plant called yuhuä or yopo.
-Shamans typically use Banisteriopsis caapi during ceremonies, for healing, and/or for supernatural purposes [R].
+Shamans typically use Banisteriopsis caapi during ceremonies, for both healing and ritual purposes .

-When taken alone, shamans say that Banisteriopsis caapi helps enhance people’s empathy, allowing them to give guidance in the community [R].
+When taken alone, shamans say that Banisteriopsis caapi helps enhance people’s empathy, allowing them to give guidance in the community .

 It is also used in Piaroa society as a :

 - Hunger suppressant